-LGBT is a term that includes a diversity of sexual orientation and of cultures based on gender identity.
+LGBT is a term that includes a diversity of sexual orientations and gender identities.
 It is also a collective term for individuals who identify as lesbian, gay, bisexual, intersex and transgender.
 It also includes people identifying with other terms including questioning and queer.

-Gender and sexual orientation are two different and separate things.
+Gender and sexual orientation are two different things.
 There is sometimes confusion between the relationship between our gender and our sexuality.
-We all have a gender or sex that we identify with - male, female, or transgender.
+We all have a gender identity, such as being a man, woman, or nonbinary.
 We also have a separate sexuality or sexual orientation - such as, gay, lesbian, bisexual or heterosexual - which is not based upon our gender.